sadSader/lua-language-server-wiki/Libraries.md

 This method is the most in-depth and allows you to very closely emulate your target environment for many projects with easy repeatability.
 This is how the [built-in libraries](#built-in-libraries) are implemented.
 If your target environment is a game engine where you may not have access to all of Lua, this is a great option.

-As well as providing defintions, you can also define when to suggest setting up the environment for this library, what changes to apply to the server's [configuration](https://github.com/sumneko/lua-language-server/wiki/Configuration-File), and what [plugins](https://github.com/sumneko/lua-language-server/wiki/Plugins) to use.
+As well as providing definitions, you can also define when to suggest setting up the environment for this library, what changes to apply to the server's [configuration](https://github.com/sumneko/lua-language-server/wiki/Configuration-File), and what [plugins](https://github.com/sumneko/lua-language-server/wiki/Plugins) to use.

 #### Setup
 To get started, you will need a directory where all of your emulations can be stored e.g. `C:\Users\me\Documents\LuaEnvironments`.
 In this directory you will create a new directory for each environment to emulate.